 Disturbances are Nature's Way

 We no longer let wildfires burn unchecked, removing older trees that were once replaced by new growth.
 We prevent beavers from building dam complexes that flood many acres and kill trees – areas that, in the past, would have become young forest and shrubland after the beavers moved on.
-Big storms blow down trees and create young forest, but often not in places where wildlife needs it the most.
+Storms blow down trees and create young forest, but often not in places where wildlife needs it the most.

 Mimicking Disturbance Events